sahinmeric/simple_shell/README.md

 ## Description

- Welcome for a simple_shell project  project for the end of the first tremeter at Holberton Schoolis a command interpreter that uses funtions and system calls to execute programs stored in the O.S.
+Welcome to our `simple_shell` project for the end of the first tremeter at Holberton School!!

+In a few words we can say that a Shell is a command interpreter that uses funtions and system calls to execute programs stored in the O.S.

-Standard C functions  and system calls employed for this simple_shell:
+## Learning Objectives

+- [x] How does a shell work
+- [x] What is a pid and a ppid
+- [x] How to manipulate the environment of the current process
+- [x] What is the difference between a function and a system call
+- [x] How to create processes
+- [x] What are the three prototypes of main
+- [x] How does the shell use the PATH to find the programs
+- [x] How to execute another program with the execve system call
+- [x] How to suspend the execution of a process until one of its children terminates
+- [x] What is EOF / “end-of-file”?

 ## Contents